-The STAR Program (Summer Trainees in Academic Research) is a recent initiative at New York Medical College aimed at enhancing the research experience of the many high school and undergraduate students who wish to conduct mentored scientific investigations in our labs over the summer.
+The Summer Trainees in Academic Research (STAR) Program at New York Medical College, established in 2012, was created to enhance the research experience of high school and undergraduate students who wish to conduct mentored scientific investigations in our labs over the summer.

-The physical resources available to trainees in the Graduate School are excellent.
-The College’s research laboratories, located in the Basic Sciences Building (BSB) and other adjacent buildings, are equipped with state-of-the-art investigative equipment that provides the capacity for protein sequencing, mass spectometry, gas or liquid (HPLC) chromatography, confocal and intravital microscopy, cell cytometry, in vivo physiological monitoring and other advanced research techniques.
+The physical resources available to trainees are excellent.
+The College’s research laboratories, located in the Basic Sciences Building (BSB), are equipped with state-of-the-art investigative equipment that provides the capacity for protein sequencing, mass spectometry, gas or liquid (HPLC) chromatography, confocal and intravital microscopy, cell cytometry, in vivo physiological monitoring and other advanced research techniques.

-The core of the STAR Program is the mentored research project, which allows the summer research trainees to conduct authentic science research in an active laboratory under the guidance of a faculty mentor.
-We ask for a six week time commitment, from late June to mid-August.
+The core of the STAR Program is the mentored research project, which allows the summer research trainees to conduct authentic scientific research in an active laboratory under the guidance of a faculty mentor.
+We ask for a six week time commitment, from late June to early-August.

-The STAR Program offers a series of weekly special seminars by faculty, postdoc and graduate student speakers for all summer research trainees working at NYMC.
+A series of weekly special seminars by faculty, postdoc and graduate student speakers is offered to all summer research trainees working at NYMC.
 The series is designed to familiarize trainees with the various fields of biomedical science by highlighting current projects by NYMC researchers, and to introduce trainees to the essential skills of data analysis and science communications.
 Past seminar topics have included: